In this video you'll learn:

-MW: It’s basically an idea to reduce risk.
+Martin Weber: It’s basically an idea to reduce risk.
 That’s one reason why you should hold cash in accordance with your risk preference.
 The second reason is that it is a buffer in case you need some money because your car breaks down, you want to go for a big journey or remodel the house.
-That’s a different need of cash.
+That’s a different need for cash.
 So for those two different reasons you might want to hold cash.

 Robin Powell: So that, in a nutshell, is diversification.
 It’s not complicated, but it’s very sensible.
 After all, as an investor, it’s better to be roughly right than completely wrong.
 Thank you to Professor Weber, and to you for watching.
 Goodbye.